psunlpgroup/reasoning_forks/README.md

 ```

-## 📊 Data Preparation
+## Datasets
-We provide scripts to recreate both the synthetic and mathematical reasoning datasets.
+Below are the scripts used for data generation in each task:

-### Synthetic Graph Navigation
+### Graph Branching
 Generate the 6,400 SFT training samples, 1600 RLVR training samples, and 1,000 test samples in the Alpaca instruction format.

 ```Bash